-- Masquerader: It can be defined as an individual who is not authorized on the computer but hack the system’s access control and get the access of authenticated user’s account.
+- Masquerader: It can be defined as an individual who is not authorized on the computer but hacks the system’s access control and get access of authenticated user’s accounts.

-- Misfeasor: In this case user is authenticated to use the system resources but he miss uses his access on the system.
+- Misfeasor: In this case, user is authenticated to use the system resources but he misuses his access to the system.

 - SSL Recorded protocol

 - Handshake protocol

 - Encryption algorithms

 Answer: Ports are the point where information goes in and out of any system.
 Scanning of the ports to find out any loopholes in the system is known as Port Scanning.
 There can be some weak points in the system to which hackers can attack and get the critical information.
 These points should be identified and prevented from any misuse.

 - Strobe: Scanning of known services.

 - Vanilla: In this scanning, the scanner attempts to connect to all 65,535 ports.